Residents of the Canary Islands, Ceuta and Melilla

 The seller's refusal to issue the DER, which it is legally and statutorily obliged to do, could be considered a tax dispute for the purposes of allowing the consultant to file the corresponding economic-administrative claim before the Economic-Administrative Court.

-Therefore, the liquidation of the IGIC and the corresponding Customs visa must be made available to the seller within 4 years from the purchase.
+Therefore, the Customs approval must be made available to the seller within 4 years of the purchase.